Medical FAQ Back to Top ↑

 Acne is caused by a number of factors including: hormones, bacteria, and genetics.
 Diet does not appear to play a major role in acne, although there is increasing evidence in the last few years that a low glycemic diet and reduced dairy intake may be beneficial for some patients.
 If you notice that eating certain foods consistently aggravates your acne, then reducing intake of these foods makes good common sense.

 Approximately 90% of teenagers will develop acne and most will outgrow their acne, but some acne can persist into adulthood or even develops in an adult with no previous history.
 Our dermatologists can assess your acne and determine what treatment plan would be most beneficial for you.
-Your options include non-prescription products and if necessary, topical and/or oral medications such as antibiotics, oral contraceptives, or isotretinoin (Accutane).
-Various procedures may speed improvement, such as microdermabrasion & silkpeel dermalinfusion, chemical peels, Blu-U or laser/light therapy.
+Your options include non-prescription products and if necessary, topical and/or oral medications such as antibiotics (e.g. doxycycline), oral contraceptives, or isotretinoin (Accutane or Epuris).
+Various procedures may speed improvement, such as microdermabrasion & silkpeel dermalinfusion, chemical peels, or photodynamic therapy (PDT)

 Childhood eczema is a common problem (~ 20% of the population) often starts with very dry skin that is sometimes itchy.
 If your child scratches long enough, dry red patches may develop.
 The best way to treat your child’s skin is to make sure they take a warm (not hot!) shower or bath every day using a mild cleanser or moisturizing soap.
 This is followed by pat-drying (not rubbing!) the skin with a towel, and then immediately applying a bland (fragrance-free) moisturizing cream or ointment to their damp skin.
 Controlling dry skin reduces the risk of eczema developing or flaring, but for red itchy areas, a medicated cream (steroid or non-steroid options) from your dermatologist is often required.

-One of the many uses of Botox®, beside the cosmetic improvement of wrinkles, is to control excessive sweating (hyperhidrosis) of the underarms, hands and feet, and the forehead.
+One of the many uses of Botox®, beside the cosmetic improvement of wrinkles, is to control excessive sweating (hyperhidrosis) of the underarms, hands and feet, and the forehead (or really anywhere that you over-sweat).
 This safe treatment has been used for many years in millions of people, and the effect can last anywhere from 6-12 months.
 Most drug plans will pay for this treatment.

 There are two main types of allergy testing involving the skin.
 Skin prick testing, typically performed by an allergist, involves placing drops of solution of various allergens using a series of scratches or needle pricks on the forearms.
 If the skin develops a red, raised itchy area (wheal), then the person is felt to be allergic to this substance.
 Skin prick testing typically tests for environmental or oral allergens such as dust mite, trees, animals, eggs, wheat, milk.
 The results can be interpreted immediately.